sleepymalc/pbb.wtf/content/posts/Notes/index.md

 > * [pdf](./AlgTop.pdf)
 > * [$\LaTeX$](https://github.com/sleepymalc/Notes/tree/main/MATH592-Introduction_to_Algebraic_Topology)

-This is an introductory course taught by [Jennifer Wilson](http://www.math.lsa.umich.edu/~jchw/) about Algebraic Topology which is self-contained enough that only requires background about abstract algebra and some point set topology.
+This is a graduated level course taught by [Jennifer Wilson](http://www.math.lsa.umich.edu/~jchw/) about Introduction to Algebraic Topology.
+It is self-contained enough that only requires background about abstract algebra and some point set topology.
 Topics include **CW-Complex**, **Fundamental Group**, **Van-Kampen Theorem**, **Homology** and also their applications like [Lefschetz fixed-point theorem](https://en.wikipedia.org/wiki/Lefschetz_fixed-point_theorem).